rogelioprieto/linux-tips/_posts/2021-11-17-how-to-copy-or-reuse-a-virtual-drive-in-virtualbox.md

 ---
 layout: post
-title: "how to copy or reuse a .vdi virtual drive  in virtualbox"
+title: "how to copy or reuse a .vdi virtual drive  in VirtualBox"
 categories: virtualbox
 ---